fastenhealth/docs/FAQs.md

 2. They would have to be HIPAA compliant.
 As someone who has developed complaint software -- HIPAA, SOC, PCI, FedRAMP -- for most of my career, I don't want to touch that ball of wax with Fasten.
 3. Personally, I wouldn't trust a single company with all my healthcare data, especially a for-profit.
 I think many of us in [/r/selfhosted](https://www.reddit.com/r/selfhosted) feel the same way.

+## What is the Fasten Lighthouse?
+I thought Fasten was Self-Hosted?

+1. The Lighthouse allows users to search for any supported healthcare institution by name, tag, address (and eventually country).
+It returns logos and additional metadata about the endpoint so that the Fasten application knows how to correctly communicate with the healthcare institution.
+As you can imagine, this dataset will be large ([NPPES](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/DataDissemination) is 8gb by itself -- and that only contains US institutions).
+2. Conforming US Healthcare institutions must allow patient access using the SMART-on-FHIR authentication protocol (its basically OpenID Connect).
+This means that app developers need to register an app with each EMR system (and sometimes each institution) and then securely store the returned client_id and client_secret.
+	- Registering applications is supposed to be simple, however in practice it can be a huge pain in the ass (legal contracts, privacy policies, technical documentation, audits, registered corporation, etc) -- its part of the reason why progress in [PLATFORM_LIST.md](https://github.com/fastenhealth/fasten-sources/blob/main/PLATFORM_LIST.md) is taking so long.
+I think that more PHR applications in the healthcare space will force EMR systems to streamline their developer onboarding flow, but until then a service like Fasten Lighthouse is required to have even a minimally functional user-experience.
+3. Fasten Lighthouse is designed such that it is only involved in the authentication flow, but it doesn't have access to the AccessToken/RefreshToken (by leveraging [PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce)), and no patient data ever transits the service (the requests are made directly by the Fasten Go backend, running on your own hardware).
+See [FastenHealth/docs AUTHENTICATION.md](https://github.com/fastenhealth/docs/blob/main/technical/AUTHENTICATION.md) for more information and a data transfer diagram.

+Regarding an "open source the Fasten Lighthouse" -- unfortunately for now the Fasten Lighthouse will remain closed source.
+- I'm still unsure about the Fasten monetization strategy (which will probably involve the Lighthouse since all new-connections require it)
+- I do plan on releasing a "spec" for the Fasten Lighthouse API (other than search, its a pretty simple service under the hood)

 ## How do you plan on monetizing Fasten?

 I think there's lots of possibilities for monetization, however I want to be thoughtful about it.